kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 Kaa supports the following operating system families and provides installation packages for each of them:

 * Ubuntu and Debian systems
-* Red Hat/CentOS/Oracle 5 or Red Hat 6 systems
+* Red Hat/CentOS/Oracle systems

 >**NOTE:** This guide is verified against:
 >
 > * Ubuntu 14.04 LTS Desktop 64-bit
 > * Ubuntu 16.04 LTS Desktop 64-bit
 > * CentOS 6.7 64-bit
+> * CentOS 7.2 64-bit
 {:.note}

 To use Kaa, your system must meet the following minimum requirements: